semagnum/nview-live/docs/usage.markdown

 ### Modal settings

 Once you click the operator button, a modal window will appear with more settings:
+- Playback mode - Ideal mode for previewing animations.
+Instead of updating with a delay after viewport refresh, the modal refreshes at regular intervals (based on delay setting).
 - Exclude instanced objects - objects within instanced collections are excluded from visibility tests (disabling this can result in instanced collections being partially hidden).
 - Object types - the types of objects to include in visibility tests: